flatironinstitute/kachery-cloud/README.md

 ## Limitations

-Uploads are subject to the limits of web3.storage (for example, no more than 30 uploads per 10 seconds).
+Uploads are subject to some limits which will change over time during development.
+Right now, uploads are limited to 50 MiB.

-If you are using our service for uploading to IPFS (not your own web3.storage token), then uploads are limited to 50 MiB and are not guaranteed to be available forever.
-Also, the upload rate may be throttled.
+During development, files stored are not guaranteed to be available forever.
+You may want to pin the files to your own IPFS node if you want them to stay available long term.